scottsanett/M5510-4K-High-Sierra-Installation/README.md

 ## Application compatibility issues with High Sierra
 * Time Machine works with APFS with no problem (I've migrated pretty much everything from previous backups of 10.12.6 with Migration Assitant)
 * Couldn't copy and paste after the system is installed.
 The problem went away by itself after a few reboots (Some have suggested that CoreDisplayFixup breaks copy and paste, but the perl script doesn't)
-* iTunes crashes rather frequently for a while.
-I deleted all iTunes library files (excluding the tracks) and readded all the tracks to the library.
-Seems like it's fixed now.
+* iTunes crashes frequently, haven't found a fix yet.
 * bartender causes system notification icon crashes
 * CleanMyMac3 doesn't work at all